See exclusive deals in your area

 The Acadia’s cabin is suitably upscale.
 The door panels and dashboard feature soft-touch surfaces, and the center stack is ringed in metal trim.
 Our only complaint is the plastic trim in some models that does a poor job of approximating wood.

-Crash test ratings won’t be available for some time, but GMC expects good results and offers the Acadia with a host of safety features, including a 360-degree camera system, lane departure warning, lane keep assist, blind spot monitors, adaptive cruise control, rear cross traffic alerts, front park assist, pedestrian detection with low-speed automatic braking, and forward collision warning with emergency braking.
+GMC offers the Acadia with a host of safety features, including a surround-view camera system, lane departure warning, lane keep assist, blind spot monitors, adaptive cruise control, rear cross traffic alerts, front park assist, pedestrian detection with low-speed automatic braking, and forward collision warning with emergency braking.
 The alerts for many of these features are handled by GM’s Safety Alert seat that vibrates in the direction of the warning.
 GMC also has a rear-seat reminder system to alert parents that they may have left kids in the car.

 The 2017 GMC Acadia is offered in SE, SLE, SLT, All Terrain, and Denali models.
 Pricing starts at $29,995 for an SE with front-wheel drive and ranges up to $47,845 for a Denali with all-wheel drive.
 Options can push that total past $50,000.

 The new All Terrain comes with an Active Twin Clutch all-wheel-drive (AWD) system that can transfer torque both forward to rear and left to right.
 It also has an All Terrain setting in place of the Off Road setting of other AWD models; GMC says it delivers enhanced hill climbing capability.
 However, it does not offer other off-road features like tow hooks, knobby tires, or improved approach and departure angles.

 The Denali model is loaded with such luxuries as a hands-free power liftgate, heated and ventilated front seats, heated second-row seats, a power tilt/telescoping steering column, an 8.0-inch configurable instrument panel display, and a heated steering wheel.
 The Denali is also the only Acadia offered with Continuously Variable Ride Control.